P-TEFb/tsrFinderM1/README.md

 maximum fragment size:     This parameter (an integer) allows exclusion of excessively long PRO-Seq reads.

-chromosome sizes file:     TSRFinder requires a chromosome sizes file.
+chromosome sizes file:     tsrFinder requires a chromosome sizes file.
 This file can be obtained
                            using [fetchChromSizes](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/)
                            utility.
 ```